rebelwarrior/numenera/setting/ninth-world.md

 layout: posts
 ---

+This is my take on the _Numenera Ninth World_ setting.
+Based on _Numenera: Discovery_ core rule book, I expand the setting into areas not covered and change a few things to make it feel more consistent and coherent.
+{:.card.has-text-centered.m-2.mb-4.px-2.is-family-secondary.has-text-grey-light}

 # The World of Numenéra: The Ninth World
 {:.title.is-1.mt-2}

+Imagine a medieval world, one with only a thousand years of recorded history, yet this world is strange...
+It's built on the ruins of previous worlds, worlds that had **Numenera**, impossible things, things not of this world, not of this reality, and that this is the ninth such world, built upon ruins of the ruins of the ruis... of fantastical worlds past.
+{:.is-italic}

+---

+### 10 Differences between a Fantasy Setting and the Ninth World
+{:.subtitle.is-3.mt-2}

 The Ninth World is like a _medieval magical setting_ but not quite: